Tasneemgokak/SmartCitywellness/README.md

 # City Wellness – Smart Reporting and Monitoring System

 A full-stack smart city web application that enables citizens to report waste-related issues using AI-powered waste classification, real-time geolocation, and media uploads.
-Built as a BCA final-year project to improve urban hygiene, transparency, and municipal response efficiency.
+Built a project to improve urban hygiene, transparency, and municipal response efficiency.

 ---